When: Friday, March 19, 2021, 9am-4:45pm EDT

 Become a NEEFT Member here

-This workshop is designed for those who have already received the basic training in Emotionally Focused Therapy but would like to review theory and practice.
+This workshop was designed for those who had already received the basic training in Emotionally Focused Therapy but wanted to review theory and practice.

 Stage 1, cycle de-escalation takes couples through the heightened negative cycle of conflict and disconnection to a place of new possibilities based on an emerging capacity for mutual empathy.
-Using the 5 basic moves of EFT, known as the EFT Tango, we will also review therapist interventions that help guide couples to greater security.
-Some didactic, some video demos, and some experiential exercises will keep the day lively and varied.
+Using the 5 basic moves of EFT, known as the EFT Tango, we reviewed therapist interventions that help guide couples to greater security.
+Some didactic, some video demos, and some experiential exercises kept the day lively and varied.

 - Name 4 components of the negative cycle

 - Describe 3 skills used to access and deepen emotion